r4ch45/aboutme-readme/README.md

 # My Values
 -	**Genuinity**: I spend ~2,000 hours/year at work and don’t have the brain space to compartmentalise myself.
 Sometimes that means wearing a silly t-shirt, making a bad joke, letting my hair go frizzy or telling you I’m tired.
 When other people show that too, it makes me feel more comfortable and trusted
 - **Fail Fast**: I'm a big believer in Pareto - 20% effort takes you 80% of the way there.
-I think we learn more from experimentation and trying things out, than planning.
+I think we learn most from experimentation and trying things out.
 I maybe also like Pareto because I'm not great at finishing things
--	**Empathy**: I like trying to envisage other’s viewpoint as I think it helps me be kinder and for us to work better together, I like it when people try and see my point of view and understand my feelings too
+-	**Empathy**: I like trying to see other’s viewpoint as I think it helps me be kinder and for us to work better together, I like it when people try and see my point of view and understand my feelings too

 # Strengths

 - **Consensus**: I enjoy engaging with people and trying to ensure everyone is working towards the same goal.
 I'll really try to ensure you feel heard
-- **Next Steps**: I like actions, plans and outcomes (it helps me feel like I'm accomplishing things).
+- **Next Steps**: I like actions, and planned outcomes (it helps me feel like I'm accomplishing things).
 This means I'll often need to define outcomes and actions to be able to deliver work
 - **Value Driven** I may love data science but I don't mind if the answer to a problem is not data science, I'll do anything to try and help